cloudismehi/voicePadSynth/thingsToDo.md

 i need more voice engines but that's last on the priority list.

 ### the envelopes
-the only envelope determined now is linear, this shouldn't be the only option so i must code another one. i need to implement volume envelopes - not just for all voices but for each individual voice.
+the only envelope determined now is linear, this shouldn't be the only option so i must code another one. i need to implement volume envelopes

-### troubleshooting

 ### implement more synth things
 more oscillator types, filters, lfos, so on and so forth

 ### need to find a way to save events
-cus doing it live is incredibly hard.
+there's a function that saves events (shortcut s), but there is no way to load them in. i also have to figure out a way to input the name of the file to save.

 ### live mode?
 a simplified version of the ui where one could move the voices with a lot more ease but less control

+## the refactor (ugh)
+- rewrite a lot of the events system because as it stands it's very messy and a little dumb - that has to change lmao
+- trigger events in a way that envelopes from the curren value on to the next, as of right now that is handled very choppily and it doesn't fully work with the frequency change because it is storing the curent value at the time of storing the command.
+- simplify note changes - it takes too many clicks no one could ever use this live.